karthik1609/car_insurance_claims_ai_agent/options.md

 **Container Description:**

 * **MCP Gateway:** This is a service that orchestrates and mediates communications via MCP.
-In Azure, one could implement it by using Azure AI Foundry’s built-in MCP server capabilities.
+In Azure, one could implement it by using Azure AI Foundry's built-in MCP server capabilities.
 The gateway listens for requests (which might contain an MCP conversation or a goal) and knows which internal agents/tools are available (it registers our SearchAgent, SQLAgent, etc. as MCP tools).
 The gateway dispatches tasks accordingly, possibly in parallel or as directed by the LLM agent.
 This gateway might be realized as a lightweight web service or part of the Foundry agent service configuration (the Azure Foundry blog described setting up an MCP server that connects to Azure agents).
 * **SQL Grounding Agent:** A new component not explicitly shown in earlier approaches.
-This agent’s job is to answer queries from the LLM by directly querying an **Azure SQL Database** that contains structured data (like region-specific labor rates, parts prices that might be easier to query via SQL than via search).
-For example, if the LLM needs “hourly labor cost in Paris region”, it can delegate to SQLAgent.
+This agent's job is to answer queries from the LLM by directly querying an **Azure SQL Database** that contains structured data (like region-specific labor rates, parts prices that might be easier to query via SQL than via search).
+For example, if the LLM needs "hourly labor cost in Paris region", it can delegate to SQLAgent.
 The SQLAgent would run a parameterized query on the SQLDB and return the result (e.g., €100/hr) to the LLM.
-This is the **“SQL grounding”** mentioned, adding an extra data source beyond the search index.
+This is the **"SQL grounding"** mentioned, adding an extra data source beyond the search index.

-  * The Azure SQL DB could hold up-to-date price tables, which might be maintained by the company’s IT.
+  * The Azure SQL DB could hold up-to-date price tables, which might be maintained by the company's IT.
 Using SQL directly ensures the LLM gets live data, not stale indexed data.
 * **Retrieval Agent (SearchAgent):** Similar to earlier retrieval agent – handles RAG via Cognitive Search.
 The difference is now this agent could also handle *web search* if needed, since MCP could allow plugging in a Bing search tool.
 But assuming we stick to private data, it queries the Azure Search index.
 * **LLM Orchestrator Agent (LLMAgent):** This agent is the main reasoning agent.
-It receives the user query via MCP and internally it can decide to call tools (like the SearchAgent or SQLAgent) by issuing MCP “actions”.
-In an MCP flow, the LLM agent might have a prompt that says: *“If you need data, you can use tools X, Y.”* Then at run-time, it will output a structured message like `Action: SearchAgent query="find part cost for bumper"`.
+It receives the user query via MCP and internally it can decide to call tools (like the SearchAgent or SQLAgent) by issuing MCP "actions".
+In an MCP flow, the LLM agent might have a prompt that says: *"If you need data, you can use tools X, Y."* Then at run-time, it will output a structured message like `Action: SearchAgent query="find part cost for bumper"`.
 The MCP Gateway will route that to SearchAgent, get the result, then feed it back.
 Same for SQL.
 The LLMAgent then composes the final answer.
 Essentially, this is an **agent with tool-use** – MCP provides the standard way to do it, similar to OpenAI function calling but in a multi-agent context.

   * The LLMAgent uses a **Model Router** internally (or just calls a router tool) to pick GPT-4 vs GPT-3.5 or others, just like Approach 2.
 It might even have access to the custom model from Approach 3 or any new model.
-In our diagram, Router4 can call Azure’s GPT-4, GPT-3.5, or an **OSModel** (open-source model) – illustrating that MCP being open, we could incorporate a HuggingFace model if needed.
+In our diagram, Router4 can call Azure's GPT-4, GPT-3.5, or an **OSModel** (open-source model) – illustrating that MCP being open, we could incorporate a HuggingFace model if needed.
 But for fully Azure, that OSModel could be one we host on Azure.
 * **Safety/Compliance Agent:** This agent monitors the conversation and results for safety.
 It likely wraps around Content Safety API like before.
 Under MCP, it might be called automatically on every output (the gateway or LLMAgent could ensure to pass content to SafetyAgent for approval before finalizing).
 If SafetyAgent flags something, it can instruct LLMAgent to halt or modify.
 Or it can trigger the **HumanReview** process as depicted.
 This agent thus ensures Responsible AI practices are followed uniformly across all interactions.
 * **Data Sources:** **Azure SQL DB** and **Azure Search Index** are the two main data sources.
 By having both, the agent has a richer toolkit.
 For example, Search covers unstructured docs, SQL covers structured records.
 MCP allows the LLM to pick the right one.
 This prevents the need to shoehorn everything into a vector index; some numeric or tabular data is best kept in SQL.
 (E.g., labor rates by region or historical claim stats for fraud detection – those fit SQL.)
 * **Model deployments:** We still have **Azure OpenAI GPT-4 and GPT-3.5** as our core models.
 The **Router4** could be an agent or service that decides which to call.
 Alternatively, we might directly call a specific model based on system prompt direction.
-We include **OSModel** to indicate the system is open to integrate other models (maybe an on-prem model or another provider’s via MCP).
+We include **OSModel** to indicate the system is open to integrate other models (maybe an on-prem model or another provider's via MCP).

   * *Note:* MCP being vendor-agnostic, if one day the company wants to try an Anthropic Claude model or a new GPT-5 from OpenAI, they could integrate via MCP connectors without redesigning the whole system.
 But for now, fully Azure means we use Azure-hosted models.
 * **ThirdPartyAgent (Optional):** We show an external possible agent connecting (dotted).
-For instance, if a partner (like a car repair shop’s system) had their own agent that speaks MCP, they could query our system’s agents via the gateway.
+For instance, if a partner (like a car repair shop's system) had their own agent that speaks MCP, they could query our system's agents via the gateway.
 This is a forward-looking possibility that the architecture allows.
-It doesn’t change internal function, just illustrates the interoperability benefit.
+It doesn't change internal function, just illustrates the interoperability benefit.
 * **Monitoring & Trace:** With MCP, tracing becomes important (messages hop between agents). **Monitor4** collects logs from Gateway and all agents, giving end-to-end insight.
-Azure’s Foundry presumably can track MCP tool calls in its logs (if not, we might need custom tracing IDs in messages).
+Azure's Foundry presumably can track MCP tool calls in its logs (if not, we might need custom tracing IDs in messages).
 This ensures we can debug and audit easily, even across different tool boundaries.
 * **Key Vault** (not explicitly drawn above but assumed) would still store credentials (search keys, DB connection strings).

-This architecture is “future-proof” in the sense that it **abstracts the connections between components** – everything communicates via a protocol, not hardcoded links.
-Microsoft’s integration of MCP in Azure means our solution is aligned with where Azure is heading for AI interoperability.
+This architecture is "future-proof" in the sense that it **abstracts the connections between components** – everything communicates via a protocol, not hardcoded links.
+Microsoft's integration of MCP in Azure means our solution is aligned with where Azure is heading for AI interoperability.
 So if a new Azure service or external tool appears, we can register it with the MCP gateway and the LLM agent can use it without custom integration code.

 All current functionalities remain: the LLM can still search knowledge (via SearchAgent), get structured data (via SQLAgent), produce answers, content filtering happens, human oversight exists.
 But now we can easily extend it:

-* If we wanted to integrate a **Bing web search** for real-time info, we could register a Bing tool (Azure’s MCP implementation already mentions Bing grounding).
+* If we wanted to integrate a **Bing web search** for real-time info, we could register a Bing tool (Azure's MCP implementation already mentions Bing grounding).
 * If we wanted to pull data from **SharePoint or Fabric**, those tools are envisaged.
 * In short, the system becomes a modular AI **platform** rather than a fixed pipeline.

 ## **Component Diagram (C4 Level 3)**

 We break down the flow of a query through MCP and agents, focusing on how the LLM agent uses the Search and SQL tools: